-This page will lead you through the process of creating and setting up a project when using the .NET Realtime SDK.
+This page will guide you through the process of setting up a project from scratch, including the .NET Realtime SDK.
 It will show examples for regular .NET and for UWP.

 The first step you have to do is to download the .NET Realtime SDK.
-You can do this on the SDKs download page or by following this direct link.
+You can do this on the SDKs download page.
 Note: downloading any SDK requires you to be signed in.
-If you haven't created an account yet, please do this before, you will need it anyway.
+Creating an account is free and without obligation.

-After downloading the SDK, you can extract the archive's content.
+After downloading the SDK, extract the archive's content.
 This SDK already includes a Visual Studio solution and some example projects, which you can take a look at, too.
-Furthermore the SDK contains the necessary libraries and the LoadbalancingAPI.
-We will need both folders and their included files later.
+We will be interested in the library files in the libs folder and the folder PhotonLoadbalancingApi.

 Next we want to set up our own Visual Studio project and start working with Photon.
 To do so, we start Visual Studio (in our example we are using Visual Studio 2017) and create a new project under File/New/Project....
 This opens up the New Project dialog where we select Console App (.NET Framework) under Visual C#.
 This will create a new solution with an almost empty project.